rayratargdy/rayratargdy/README.md

 ### Hi there, I'm Rayra 👋

-📫 How to reach me: rayrahpgw1997@gmail.com;
-😄 Pronouns: she/her;
-⚡ Fun fact: I like geek stuff;
+📫 If you want to reach me, try: rayrahpgw1997@gmail.com; ⚡ Fun fact: I like geek stuff;

 <div>